 - Mid-Range – 4mm to 6mm: This is best where the water temperature is between 50-68°F (10-20°C).

 - Thin – 0.5 to 3mm: This is best where the water temperature is between 68-77°F (20-25°C).

-Wetsuits come as either a shorty or a full length wetsuit.
+Wetsuits come in either a shorty or a full length version.

-A shorty wetsuit, as the name suggests, has short sleeves and ends just above the knees.
+A shorty, as the name suggests, has short sleeves and ends just above the knees.
 These are the best wetsuits for scuba diving in warm water and typically are made from 2.5 to 3mm neoprene.
-Many divers prefer a short wetsuit over a full wetsuit as it provides greater flexibility and is also much easier to put on and take off.
+Many divers prefer a shorty over a full, as it provides greater flexibility and is also much easier to put on and take off.

 A full-length suit (also called a steamer wetsuit) covers all your body, with long sleeves, and comes right down to the ankles.
 A long wetsuit offers additional warmth to the body and protects your arms and legs from abrasions, the sun, and stings from jellyfish.

-If you are likely to go scuba diving in a range of different water temperatures and just want to get just one, a full length wet suit is the better option.
+If you are likely to dive in a range of different water temperatures and just want to get just one, a full length wet suit is the better option.

 For a diving wet suit to do its job, it needs to fit your body nice and snugly.
 It should in fact feel like a struggle to get it on and feel somewhat restrictive once you are wearing it.
 However, it shouldn’t be so tight that it cuts off your circulation at the wrists and ankles, nor should it prevent you from being able to bend at the knees.

 If your wetsuit is too loose, it will allow water to freely flow in and out, which defeats the purpose of wearing one in the first place.
 Once you get in the water, it does become a lot looser, so keep this in mind.